Bandwidth Cluster

 Supported Resources

-• Computing resources, including bare metal and virtual machine, with pay-as-you-go pricing model
+Compute resources, including bare metal, virtual machine and elastic compute services, with pay-as-you-go pricing model.

 Last updated